-Mitcham Girls High School is the only public and unzoned girls' school in South Australia with approximately 530 students across Years 8 to 13.
+Mitcham Girls High School is one of two public girls' schools in South Australia and is unzoned with approximately 820 students across Years 7 to 13.

 The school was established in 1964 and has a very proud history, with many alumni having pursued successful careers in medical, scientific, artistic and business fields.

 The school offers a wide range of subjects and co-curricular activities, encourages excellence at all levels and develops an awareness of the changing choices available to women in our society.

 Mitcham Girls High School has a strong academic focus and a very proud record of academic achievement.